← Back to Blog

 ) external;

-Why this matters for security: The signature is a self-contained authorization.
-If an attacker obtains it — from a phishing site, from a public transaction, or from a cross-chain replay — they can use it without any further interaction from the victim.
+The security implication: the signature is a self-contained authorization.
+If an attacker obtains it — via phishing, from a public transaction, or via a cross-chain replay — they can use it without any further interaction from the victim.
+The nonce increments after each use, preventing reuse of the same signature.
+But a signature that hasn't been used yet is fair game.

 Attack Vector 1: Signature Phishing via Permit